 The Mentor Mother Programme

-Together with the Department of Health the Philani Mentor Mother Programme aims to combat these health challenges, with the aim to improve maternal, child and chronic disease morbidity and mortality in the country.
-With teams in both Western Cape and Eastern Cape, this community-based programme focuses on bringing a supportive and informative primary healthcare intervention into the homes of families.
+With teams in both Western Cape and Eastern Cape, the Mentor Mother programme focuses on bringing a supportive and informative primary healthcare intervention into the homes of families.
 Mentor Mothers guide mothers through the rehabilitation of their underweight children, support pregnant mothers to improve birth outcomes, decrease the number of children born with a low birth weight, assist in the prevention of mother-to-child HIV transmission and improve the quality of life of people with chronic illnesses.

 The Philani Mentor Mother Model takes a holistic approach to primary health care with the belief that healthy, well-informed parents are able to care for and bring up a healthy family.